Tornadoes of 2011: April 25–28 (United States and Canada)

 funnel was so wide that they could not zoom their cameras out far enough to get the entire funnel into the frame at once.
 Over 200 tornadoes were reported during the SPC's reporting day of 1200Z April 27 (7:00 am CDT) to 1200Z April 28 (7:00 am CDT).
 324 tornadic deaths were confirmed as a result of the outbreak, with as many as 238 in Alabama alone.
 The overall death toll also includes 32 deaths in Tennessee, 31 in Mississippi, 14 in Georgia, 5 in Arkansas, and 4 in Virginia, according to state officials.

 On April 27, President Barack Obama approved Governor Robert Bentley's request for emergency federal assistance including search and rescue support.

 On April 28, 2011, the National Weather Service sent out people to survey the damage; however, with the large number of tornadoes across Alabama, the reports were not finalized for months.
 By April 30, the death toll from the event (including death tolls from flooding and other severe weather) stood at more than 340 people across six states.

 On a lesser note, an F0 tornado (the Fujita scale was still used in Canada) downed trees and ripped siding off store buildings in Fergus, Ontario on April 27.

 May

-There were 370 tornadoes reported in the United States in May, of which 325 were confirmed.

-In addition to the events listed below, two other tornadoes, one in the Philippines and Taiwan, also touched down.
-The former of these resulted in significant damage and killed one person in Calumpit, Bulacan.
+May 1–2 (China)

+A couple of tornadoes were documented in China.
+On May 1, an intense EF3 tornado struck Duhetun, Pingle County, Guangxi.
+The tornado destroyed or severely damaged numerous homes, with at least twelve losing their roofs or supporting beams.
+Power lines and TV antennas were downed throughout the area.
+Several high-voltage power poles were also blown down, causing power and communication outages.
+A small tractor used for transplanting rice seedlings was blown more than 10 m away.
+Local reports described roof tiles and structural framing being blown away by intense winds.
+A tornado was also confirmed in Fuzhou, Fujian.

+The following morning on May 2nd, another tornado touched down in Ruyuan Yao Autonomous County, Guangdong, damaging at least fifty-three houses across the villages of Chengtou, Luowu, Qiaobei, and Changbang, including one home that collapsed entirely.
+Crops were also damaged.
+This tornado was not officially rated on the EF scale.
+Tornadoes were also confirmed but not rated in the Zhangzhou, Laibin and Shenyang areas.